 Wrinkles are a fact of life.
 Over the years, a combination of aging and external factors prevents our skin from looking its best.
 But if you start getting wrinkles early on or want to avoid them in the future, there are some tried and true methods of wrinkle prevention.

 So what’s the secret?
-Well, that’s just the thing: There’s no single strategy that can keep your skin flawless.
+Well, that’s just the thing: There’s no single strategy that can keep your skin younger.
 It requires a dedicated, comprehensive approach akin to an exercise regimen.

 Ready to say goodbye to your fine lines and say hello to a younger you?
 Here’s how to prevent wrinkles — or diminish the ones you already have.